ls-michielrensen/hubot-slack-reaction/README.md

 * [Leandro Lopéz](https://github.com/inkel)

 ## License
 This software is licensed under MIT License.
-See [LICENSE][LICENSE] for more details.
+See [LICENSE](LICENSE) for more details.